discentem/vagrant-LAMP/README.md

-## The Problem
+## Problem

 Students in my INFS-375 Database Programming class currently have access to a LAMP stack administered by the IT Dept.

 I wanted full control over the stack and to give myself and other students the ability to see behind the curtain, mess up, tear the server down, and to easily get running again.

-## Solution
+## Solution -- In development

-Provide an easy, automated way to create/tear-down/customize a LAMP stack.
+Use Vagrant and Chef to provide an easy/automated way to create/tear-down/customize a LAMP stack.

 ## Dependencies
 1. https://www.vagrantup.com/
-Vagrant must be installed.
-Vagrant is available for all major operating systems.

 2. https://www.virtualbox.org/wiki/VirtualBox

 The current Vagrant box (`config.vm.box`) defined in the Vagrantfile (`./Vagrantfile`) is only compatible with `Virtualbox`.
 Search https://atlas.hashicorp.com/ if you need a box which runs on another provider.

 For example, you can replace `hashicorp/precise64` with `luderson/ubuntu-1604-hyperv` for a Hyper-v compatible box.

 For information on what a box is, visit https://www.vagrantup.com/docs/boxes.html.